dz-s/csvRotateTool/README.md

-A Node.js/TypeScript CLI tool that rotatesgiven csv by rules.
+A Node.js/TypeScript CLI tool that rotates given csv by rules.

 ## Features